Upcoming Courses & Programs

 Zoom Links: Zoom log in credentials will be sent out 24 hours before the start of Session 1.

-Course materials: Attendees will receive access to APPA’s secure online document portal a week before the course, where the eManuals and other course materials will be made available, allowing you to work with them before, during and after the online sessions.
+Course materials: Attendees will receive access to our secure online document portal before the course, where the eManuals and other course materials will be made available, allowing you to work with them before, during and after the online sessions.

 Application Exercises/Homework